Where Paradise Found…

 Sam’s “California Classic” designs are powerful, elegantly simple forms.
 The elimination of unnecessary visual elements allows the gazebos to mesh with casual and formal settings, as well as both traditional and contemporary architecture.

 Today, Sam’s legacy lives on.
 His line has been featured in many national and international publications.
 Sam’s father who had been building ships for museums and television productions for years, was honored with a national cultural award as master ship builder.
 His last commission, a 100-foot Ryukyu Shinkosen wooden ship, “Nanto-Maru” is displayed at a theme park in Okinawa, Japan.
 Sam has been productive, refining and creating his line for global DIY market.

 Our gazebos helped to create a romantic backyard for NBC’s "Cybill", an intimate setting for "Sister, Sister", a beautiful wedding for "Half and Half", and a Shakespeare gazebo for “Parks and Recreation” to name but a few.
 Our gazebos were also featured in HGTV “I hate my yard”, commercials for Toyota and Zales.
 Our quick turn around and fast installation made it possible for their crew to film on schedule.

 The U.S. Army had ordered twenty 22’ gazebos for Bar-B-Q areas.

-Prefabricated kits weighting 100,000 lbs were rushed to Fort Lewis, Washington, just in time for summer.
+Prefabricated kits weighting 100,000 lbs. were rushed by three 53' trucks to Fort Lewis, Washington, just in time for summer.

 Some of the Fort Lewis residents in uniform joyously assembled gazebo kits in July.
 It was quite a party!